 White Chicken Chili with Cream Cheese gets an instant flavor boost from Iron Range Porchetta Seasoning, combining a bevy of bold Italian flavors into one comforting bowl.

 I don't tend to play favorites with the recipes I create and share (because I like 'em all!), but this Stovetop White Chicken Chili is currently my favorite fall/winter recipe.
-Italian flavors from porchetta seasoning bring bold flavors to every bite.
+Italian flavors from the porchetta seasoning bring bold flavors to every bite.
 It's insanely comforting and makes a sizeable amount (hello easy to reheat leftovers!).

 Jump to: